 Step 4: Now, get your toolset and begin.
 It won’t take you more than an hour to hang up the mount bracket for your TV, attach the TV screen to it and deal with any fiddly issues.

+And that’s how to mount a TV on the wall.
 If you plan it for next Saturday morning, you can have it ready for the afternoon games.

 Don’t have a TV but still have some wires to hide??